 Open Door Health Center is open and safely treating patients in our clinics or right from home with telehealth.
 We have three levels of screening set up for the safety of our staff, patients, and community.
 Don’t hesitate.
 Stay healthy.
 Schedule a medical, or behavioral health appointment by calling 507.388.2120.

-Open Door Health Center is strictly adhering to the Minnesota Department of Health guidelines for vaccination by level, which has recently expanded to include any individual 16 years and older.
+Open Door Health Center is strictly adhering to the Minnesota Department of Health guidelines for COVID -19 vaccinations.

-If you are 18 or older, and would like to receive the COVID-19 vaccine at ODHC, please call our vaccine helpline at 507.344.5782 (English and Spanish) to leave your information.
+If you or your family would like to receive the COVID-19 vaccine at ODHC, please call our vaccine helpline at 507.344.5782 (English and Spanish) to leave your information.

 If you need assistance with transportation or translation, please let our staff know when they call to schedule your appointment.
 You may also call 507.344.5518 for transportation assistance only.